BPM Detector

 How do I detect the BPM (beats per minute) of a song with this tool?

-Upload your audio file (MP3, WAV, FLAC, OGG, M4A, etc.) by dragging it onto the upload area or clicking to browse.
-The tool analyzes the entire track in your browser using onset detection and autocorrelation — no upload to a server.
-After a few seconds you see the estimated BPM, the confidence score, the detected beat grid overlaid on the waveform, and the song's musical key if enabled.
+Upload your audio file (MP3, WAV, FLAC, OGG, M4A, etc.) by dragging it onto the upload area or clicking to browse, then press Analyze BPM.
+The tool analyzes the whole track in your browser using onset detection and autocorrelation — nothing is uploaded to a server.
+After a few seconds you see the estimated BPM, a 0-100% confidence score with a High/Medium/Low verdict, the tempo category, and a beat grid you can play back against a click metronome.
 Most modern songs return a result in 3 to 10 seconds.
-For variable-tempo tracks (live recordings, classical music with rubato), the tool reports an average and optionally a tempo curve over time.
+For variable-tempo tracks (live recordings, classical music with rubato) the auto value is an average, so the confidence will read lower — fall back to the manual tap-tempo to confirm it.

 Why does my detected BPM differ from what Spotify or Beatport shows?